jhaynie/iphonesim/README.template.md

 ios-sim
 =======

+Supports Xcode 6 only since version 3.x.

 The ios-sim tool is a command-line utility that launches an iOS application on the iOS Simulator.
-This allows for niceties such as automated testing without having to open XCode.
+This allows for niceties such as automated testing without having to open Xcode.

 Features
 --------

 * Choose the device family to simulate, i.e. iPhone or iPad.
+Run using "showdevicetypes" option to see available device types, and pass it in as the "devicetypeid" parameter.
 * Setup environment variables.
 * Pass arguments to the application.
 * See the stdout and stderr, or redirect them to files.